dmmaltos/Tic-Tac-Toe/README.md

 * Print a tic-tac-toe style game board which updates according to user input for the player moves
 * Correctly read user input for player moves
 * Implement a win check feature which notifies when the game is over once a player wins, along with announcing the winner
+* Implement a bitwise swap feature which correctly swaps between player 0 and player 1 after each players move

 # How to build and run the program